Canada Science and Technology Museum: Exhibitions

 The museum organizes a number of permanent, temporary, and travelling exhibitions.
 The museum's permanent and temporary exhibitions place an emphasis on being interactive with visitors.
 Although the museum is primarily interactive, a number of traditional display cases containing a variety of artifacts is also spread throughout the museum's exhibitions.

 The museum has also organized exhibitions alongside other Canadian governmental agencies, with the Cipher-Decipher travelling exhibition having been organized in partnership with the Communications Security Establishment.
 Some exhibitions feature exhibits with corporate sponsors, such as the ZOOOMobile, a car building station sponsored by Michelin.
 Although several exhibits have corporate sponsors, the museum retains all rights and control over the content of the exhibition.

 Permanent exhibitions include Artifact Alley, an exhibition at the centre of the museum that features over 700 artifacts on display; the Sound by Design, an interactive exhibition where visitors can try a variety of instruments and musical inventions; and The Great Outdoors, an exhibition on transportation and outdoor recreation.
 The permanent exhibition Medical Sensations also includes an interactive exhibit that allows visitors to see the bone structure inside their body, and their muscle and blood systems.
 The medical exhibition occupies 3500 sqft of space, and includes nearly 100 pieces from the museum's collection.
-A specimen bottle containing the first appendix removed through a appendectomy, by Abraham Groves, is on display in the exhibition.
+A specimen bottle containing the first appendix removed through an appendectomy, by Abraham Groves, is on display in the exhibition.
 Wearable Tech is a permanent exhibition at the museum which displays a variety of body-worn artifacts drawn from the museum's collections, including a modernized amauti, Google Glass, and Newtsuit.
 Crazy Kitchen is an exhibition that explores human perception, and is the oldest permanent exhibition maintained by the museum.
 Crazy Kitchen and the locomotives installed inside are the only remaining exhibits that date back to the museum's opening in 1967.
 Since its renovations in 2017, the locomotives have formed part of an exhibit on steam power, being exhibited next to a steam engine from a Canadian Coast Guard ship.